tomisme/tzolkin/README.md

 # Tzolk'in
-WIP Tzolk'in boardgame in clojurescript using vanilla reagent.
+WIP Tzolk'in boardgame in clojurescript using vanilla reagent (just passing full state around).

-If you want to have a poke around run `lein figwheel`, open `localhost:3449` in your browser and behold the magic of [devcards](https://github.com/bhauman/devcards).
+If you want to have a poke around run `lein figwheel`, open `localhost:3449/cards.html` in your browser and behold the magic of [devcards](https://github.com/bhauman/devcards).

+##TODO
+ - [ ] make todo list